 This turn towards left-wing politics, those doing apologetics for grievance culture, are urging the faithful to take a big gulp of the same Kool-Aid that was passed around Jonestown.
 It is the same spirit that led to the horrendous violence of the Münster Rebellion.
 It is not remotely Christian even if it uses the words of Christ as justification.

 Judas too used the words of Jesus.
-He deceptively used the words of Jesus, “sell all and give to the poor,” as a means to admonished a faithful woman for her impracticality worship of pouring out perfume on the feet of the Lord.
+He deceptively used the words of Jesus, “sell all and give to the poor,” as a means to admonish a faithful woman for her impractical worship of pouring out perfume on the feet of the Lord.
 He, like a Marx-inspired fundamentalist calling ornate houses of worship a waste, told this woman that she should have sold the perfume to give to the poor.
-He used his position, as follower of Jesus and disciple, an advocate of the ‘kingdom’ as he understood it, to hide his actual political ambitions.
-For this smug comment he earned the sharp rebuke of Jesus.
+He used his position, as a follower of Jesus and disciple, an advocate of the ‘kingdom’ as he understood it, to hide his actual political ambitions.
+For this smug comment, he earned the sharp rebuke of Jesus.

 Turn Not to the Right or the Left

 Every so often a quote pops up, at the right exact time, so poignant, that it appears to be a gift from God.
-And such was the case when this quote was shared on my news feed while contemplating politics and examining my own stance as far as ideological positions.
+Such was the case when this quote was shared on my news feed while contemplating politics and examining my own stance as far as ideological positions.
 I tend to be right-wing.
 I do believe that the role of government is to set some basic boundaries, look out for the “common good,” and stay completely out of my personal business.
-But I also see the folly of individualism, the need of communities and voluntary cooperation between people.
+But I also see the folly of individualism, the need for communities, and voluntary cooperation between people.

 I see both right and left-wing extremes, both totalitarianism and anarchism, as unChristian and dangerous.
 But never had succinct words to describe why this is, at least not before reading this quote: